Print this role profile

 The ICT trainer is a resource point for issues regarding use of the software packages and information systems that they are providing training in.
 The ICT trainer is also responsible for the production of written manuals and user guides.
 As the software packages and information systems are upgraded the ICT trainer will review and update course content and update written materials to reflect the upgrades.

-The ICT trainer evaluates the effectiveness of training programs, using surveys, questionnaires, interviews and observation, in order to plan future courses or to amend existing ones.
+The ICT trainer evaluates the effectiveness of training programs, using surveys, questionnaires, interviews and observation, to plan future courses or to amend existing ones.

-An ICT Trainer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT Trainer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the ICT Trainer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.